AsaMarjew/DatingApp2021/README.md

-# Dating App 2021 @cmda-bt-20-21
+# Matcheum Dating App 2021 @cmda-bt-20-21
 By Asa Marjew

 ## Description
 First introduction to back-end development for the block tech course-period.
-A feature has been developed for a dating application, in this feature the user can customize his or her dating profile.
+A feature has been developed for the Matcheum dating application, in this feature the user can register and customize his or her dating profile.

 For a full discription of the process and some background information please navigate to the Wiki.